jfalava/machine-outfitting/README.md

 ## Notes

-If you want to make scripts like this, you can try [winstall](https://winstall.app/), [winget.run](https://winget.run) or use `winget search developer.appname` in your PowerShell terminal of choice to look for the packages you want and write your own script.
+If you want to make scripts like this, you can try [winstall](https://winstall.app/), [winget.run](https://winget.run) or use `winget search` in your PowerShell terminal of choice to look for the packages you want and write your own script.

 Not everything is available in `winget` though, you may ask the developer of the app you want to publish it in the [Windows Package Manager Community Repository](https://docs.microsoft.com/es-es/windows/package-manager/package/repository).